What Local Offices Can I Run for?

 A screenshot from a town website showing the current elected officials

-The information in the image, in this instance, gives you the election dates that will take place outside of the year or two window that local election calendars offer.
+In this instance, the information in the image gives you the election dates that will take place outside of the year or two window that local election calendars offer.

 You can also find directories on county websites.
 Below is a screenshot of the Marion County website in Oregon.